 First Friday Coffee

-Upcoming dates for First Friday Coffee on Friday, December 7 and January 4.
-This is a wonderful opportunity to combine worship and fellowship.
-First Friday Coffee takes place on the first Friday of each month immediately after the 7:00 AM Mass at St. John Evangelist.
-Join us in the Narthex for coffee and light refreshments.
+First Friday Coffee/Speaker First Friday Coffees takes place on the first Friday of each month just after the 7:00 am Mass at St. John Evangelist, in the Narthex.
+We offer coffee and light refreshments.
 Next date, July 5th.
 We hope to see you then!